A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Proof of Existence Theorems

 where $T = \left( \frac{v+p+1}{CL} \right)^{\frac{1}{p}}$ and $\tilde{\delta} =\left( \frac{1}{CL} \right)^{\frac{1}{p}} $.
 By definition of $M_\delta$, we have for $t\in [ 0 , T] $ and $\delta \in (0, \tilde{\delta})$ that

-Thus, $\mathcal{F}$ is equicontinuous and uniformly bounded, and the Riemannian manifold $\mathcal{Q}$ is complete from Assumption \ref{Assumption 1}, so by the Arzela--Ascoli Theorem (Theorem 17 in \cite{Kelley1975}), $\mathcal{F}$ contains a subsequence that converges uniformly on $[0,T]$ to some function $X^*$.
-The same argument as in part 5 of the proof of Lemma 3 of \cite{alimisis2020} shows that $X^*$ is a solution to the original ODE on $[0,T]$ which can then be extended to get a global solution on $[0,\infty)$, and that $X^*$ satisfies the initial conditions $X(0)=x_0$ and $\dot{X}(0)=0$. } \end{theorem}
+Thus, $\mathcal{F}$ is equicontinuous and uniformly bounded, and the Riemannian manifold $\mathcal{Q}$ is complete by Assumption~\ref{Assumption 1}, so by the Arzela--Ascoli Theorem (Theorem 17 in \cite{Kelley1975}), $\mathcal{F}$ contains a subsequence that converges uniformly on $[0,T]$ to some function $X^*$.
+The same argument as in part 5 of the proof of Lemma 3 of \cite{alimisis2020} shows that $X^*$ is a solution to the original initial-value ODE on $[0,T]$ which can then be extended to get a global solution on $[0,\infty)$. } \end{theorem}